hashicorp/terraform-provider-azurerm/website/docs/r/log_analytics_workspace.html.markdown

 * `location` - (Required) Specifies the supported Azure location where the resource exists.
 Changing this forces a new resource to be created.

 * `allow_resource_only_permissions` - (Optional) Specifies if the log Analytics Workspace allow users accessing to data associated with resources they have permission to view, without permission to workspace.
+Defaults to `true`.

 * `sku` - (Optional) Specifies the SKU of the Log Analytics Workspace.
 Possible values are `Free`, `PerNode`, `Premium`, `Standard`, `Standalone`, `Unlimited`, `CapacityReservation`, and `PerGB2018` (new SKU as of `2018-04-03`).
 Defaults to `PerGB2018`.